 There are rightly some critics of corporate-sponsored accelerators, who believe that independent accelerator programmes are more beneficial to startups.
 Their main argument is that sponsored accelerators tend to focus too much on the company investing in the programme, rather than on what the startups actually need.
 So a balance needs to be struck.

 As a startup, it may be more attractive to enter a programme with the possibility of meeting multiple investors and partners.

-Companies participating in seed accelerators also get the added benefit of being introduced to a diverse range of startups, chosen by an unbiased process, which might not happen with the development of its own managed corporate accelerator.
+Companies participating in seed accelerators also get the added benefit of being introduced to a diverse range of startups.
+This might not happen with the development of its own managed corporate accelerator.

 This new corporate-startup concept gives us the opportunity to design and benefit from a range of new relationships, expertise and new product ideas.